Guidance on coronavirus testing, including who is eligible for a test and how to get tested.

 Once employer details have been verified, 2 login credentials will be provided for the employer referral portal.

 The test involves taking a swab of the nose and the back of the throat, which can be done by the person themselves (self-administered) or by someone else (assisted).

 The different ways you can get tested are covered below.

-We are establishing a network of drive-through regional testing sites.
+We’re establishing a network of drive-through and walk-through test sites.

 Watch a video explaining the process for drive-through testing:

 Home test kits can be delivered to someone’s door so they can test themselves and their family without leaving the house.
 Home test kit availability will be initially limited, but more will become available.